1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Merge the tenths of a second into the hh:mm:ss text field so it all changes color together?
-Then the tenths will have to be the same text size

 * Add the alarm feature: a chime while running, with a settable period or settable times.
 Set it in the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.